-Scholarship recipients will be provided with round-trip transportation by bus to and from St. Louis (campers must arrive to catch the bus very early Saturday morning).
+Scholarship recipients will be provided with round-trip transportation by bus to and from St. Louis (campers must arrive to catch the bus very early Sunday morning).
 Numerous qualified, responsible chaperones will accompany the students.
-Recipients of a scholarship ARE responsible for the $50 non-refundable registration fee plus $20 to cover the cost of lunch to and from camp.

 The SCIVIS program uses space to excite and educate students in the fields of math, science and technology.
 Among the many benefits associated with attending SCIVIS; teamwork, self-confidence and communication skills are taught through state-of-the-art simulations, missions, rocket building, robotics and conducting experiments on the International Space Station.

 The SCIVIS week is coordinated by teachers of the visually impaired from all over the United States.
 Special considerations are extended during this week to put the students at ease including enlarged print and attention to mobility hazards.

 The blind students will also benefit from the latest technology in the field, including tactile Braille displays, CCTV’s, large print output, and synthetic speech for computers.
 Siblings or friends of the visually impaired students are also welcome to attend during the week.

 Awards will be made on a first come first served basis.
 ALL FULLY COMPLETED applications are due by August 15, 2020.

 Experiencing Astronaut Training.

 Learning what it’s like to live onboard the International Space Station.

 Discovering the newest rocket that will carry NASA astronauts to Mars.

 Using technology to design and construct a futuristic Martian colony.